Option to not store monitoring data to the DB

 This is for disabling OpenNebula polling each VM individually.
 The default behavior is to gather monitor data from the host information.
 This is not disable with this command but removing the probe from the monitor probe directory.

-#3 Updated by Ruben S. Montero over 3 years ago
+#3 Updated by Ruben S. Montero almost 4 years ago

 - Tracker changed from Bug to Request